Race Across the World series 2: Leg 5: Puno, Peru → Cafayate, Argentina

-All three teams apart from Dom & Lizzie went through Bolivia to reach their destination in this leg, which was at a vineyard outside of Cafayate in Argentina.
+All three teams apart from Dom and Lizzie went through Bolivia to reach their destination in this leg, which was at a vineyard outside of Cafayate in Argentina.
 The three teams travelled via La Paz but needed to pass through Bolivia within three days due to a pending election which would close the border.

-Emon & Jamiul visited Valle de la Luna near La Paz and worked at the salt flat of Salinas Grandes to earn some extra money, but still managed to reach the checkpoint Grace Cafayate first on Day 33.
+Emon and Jamiul visited Valle de la Luna near La Paz and worked at the salt flat of Salinas Grandes to earn some extra money, but still managed to reach the checkpoint Grace Cafayate first on Day 33.

-Jo & Sam visited the salt flat of Salar de Uyuni before taking a train from Uyuni to the border town of Villazón to cross into Argentina, where they worked for bed and board in Quebrada de Humahuaca before travelling to Cafayate.
+Jo and Sam visited the salt flat of Salar de Uyuni before taking a train from Uyuni to the border town of Villazón to cross into Argentina, where they worked for bed and board in Quebrada de Humahuaca before travelling to Cafayate.

-Dom & Lizzie chose to go via Chile as the high altitude was making Dom feeling unwell.
+Dom and Lizzie chose to go via Chile as the high altitude was making Dom feeling unwell.
 Dom suffered a seizure while trying to leave Puno, and was forced to stay an extra day back at the checkpoint hotel, before he and Lizzie left 35 hours after the leaders.
 In order to catch up, they travelled on back-to-back buses, but were trapped at San Pedro de Atacama by a lack of connecting routes, so were forced to take a break in the Atacama Desert.
 However, civil unrest broke out in Chile and they had to be evacuated to Argentina by car.
 They were again the last team to arrive at the checkpoint.